Location: Riverwest, 700 N Carpenter, Chicago, IL 60642.

 *Moksha members are those who have committed to at least a 3-month membership.

 Become an events member and receive 20% off events and books, and 10% off boutique items at Moksha.

 First introduced to yoga at the nimble age of twelve, through the years, Aimee continued to return to the mat to heal and experience the beauty of transformation that yoga offers.
 She completed her 200 hour training, and in May of 2013, earned her 500 hour certificate from Moksha Yoga Center, where she has had the privilege of continuing her studies with the wealth of visiting master yoga teachers.
-She maintains her RYT-500, and is nearing her eligibility for an Experienced rating with Yoga Alliance.
+She maintains her E-RYT 500, and is currently working toward her certification as a yoga therapist under IAYT accreditation.

 Dedicated to the idea that one may find many facets of sukha (good space) and encouraging her students to explore their own place and dharma on this earth, Aimee continues to perform service work, teaches karma classes around the city of Chicago, Yoga for Vets, and yoga for survivors of trauma working through recovery one posture at a time.

 Grateful for the gift of yoga and passionate about passing along the ideas and traditions, Aimee weaves the spiritual, mindful, soulful healing practice into the asana, and while promoting all eight limbs of Classical Yoga, only asks her students to take what they want and leave the rest.